VISIT THE WEBSITE OF OUR SENIOR COMPETITION THE BROMSGROVE INTERNATIONAL MUSICIANS COMPETITION HERE

 Alastair is Principal Clarinettist with the Birmingham Philharmonic Orchestra as well as Principal Clarinettist of the Orchestra of St John, Bromsgrove, the orchestra that he also founded and manages .
 Both a pianist and a clarinettist since childhood, Alastair has played nationally and internationally as a concerto soloist on piano and clarinet with many leading midland amateur orchestras.
 He is regularly the chosen piano accompanist for soloists in recitals and examinations at the University of Birmingham and the Royal Birmingham Conservatoire and performs often in chamber ensemble concerts on both clarinet and piano.
 He is Chair of Bromsgrove Concerts and of the Birmingham Philharmonic Concerto Competition Prize Fund.

-RICHARD JENKINSON AGSM |
+RICHARD JENKINSON AGSM

 Richard Jenkinson is currently Musical Director of the British Police Symphony Orchestra (BPSO) and the Orchestra of St John, Bromsgrove.
 He is also Musical Director of the orchestra and choir of GKT Music Society at King's College, London and, for the last year, has been conductor of the Worcestershire Youth Orchestra.
 In addition, he is completing a PhD at the University of Birmingham focussed on the music of Zoltan Kodaly.

 A cellist since the age of five, he started conducting whilst at Repton School before continuing his career as a cellist and conductor, having won a scholarship to the Guildhall School of Music and Drama.
-He graduated in 1994 with distinction and was awarded the Guildhall's coveted Gold Medal for a performance of DvoĆák's Cello Concerto in the Barbican.
+He graduated in 1994 with distinction and was awarded the Guildhall's coveted Gold Medal for a performance of Dvoƙák's Cello Concerto in the Barbican.
 The following year, he won the first prize in the Italian Vittorio Gui Chamber Music Competition.
 An invitation to join the Countess of Munster recital scheme followed and he has since, in partnership with the pianist, Benjamin Frith, played recitals at London venues including the Wigmore Hall and the Royal Albert Hall.
 He continues to be much in demand both as a concert cellist and conductor.

-SARAH OLIVER MA (Oxon) |
+SARAH OLIVER PhD, MA (Oxon)

-Sarah is a Trustee of the musical charity The Commonwealth Resounds!, an organisation which supports the work of musicians across the Commonwealth, most especially in developing countries.
-In this capacity she has planned and run outreach projects in Trinidad, Australia, Sri Lanka, Malta and Uganda, with a future East African collaboration in the pipeline to coincide with the CHOGM in Rwanda in 2020. |
+Sarah is a Trustee of the musical charity The Commonwealth Resounds!, an organisation that supports the work of musicians across the Commonwealth, most especially in developing countries.
+In this capacity, she has planned and run outreach projects in Trinidad, Australia, Sri Lanka, Malta, and Uganda.